 James and I talked for hours but what struck me was how much of what he had to say about SEAL training and his time in the teams aligned with the research on grit, motivation, expertise and how people survive the most challenging situations.

-So what can the SEALs and research teach you about getting through life’s tough times?
+So what career guidance can the SEALs and research give you about getting through life’s tough times?
 Here we go.

 1) Purpose And Meaning